 The Runner's Toolbox

 Excellent posture, loosely curled hands, body tilted forward at the ankle: mastering the art of running can take years of practice and hours of hard work.
 An intensive and physically taxing form of exercise, it’s common for runners (novice and seasoned) to experience all manner of aches and pains.
-Runners are also some of the most susceptible athletes to soft tissue injuries such as ankle sprains, joint pain, and muscle inflammation, and stand to reap a lot of benefits when it comes to integrating tools to help manage into their training program.
+Runners are also some of the most susceptible athletes to soft tissue injuries such as muscle strain and joint pain, and stand to reap a lot of benefits when it comes to integrating tools to help manage into their training program.

-Although Ibuprofen is a popular pain reliever, taking too much too often can have negative effects on the liver, especially over the long term or when combined with other medications.
-Thus, for professional runners and committed hobbyists who run often and require regular pain and muscle relief, the frequent use of Ibuprofen has the potential to be problematic.
+Although ibuprofen and acetaminophen are popular pain relievers, taking too much too often can have negative effects on the digestive system or liver, especially over the long term or when combined with other medications.
+Thus, for professional runners and committed hobbyists who run often and require regular pain and muscle relief, the frequent use of ibuprofen has the potential to be problematic.
 For some, simply gritting their teeth and working through the pain is possible, but for most, inadequate pain relief for their workouts means putting their fitness dreams on hold and delaying their progress.
-Although foam rolling is a popular option for improving recovery times in runners, it can be difficult to do properly and isn’t guaranteed to yield good results.
+Although foam rolling is a popular option for improving recovery times in runners, it can be difficult to do properly and is time consuming if you’re on a tight schedule or on the go.
 So what else can runners do to improve their recovery time?

 What Is It?